1. Stubs

 On the Stubber Platform there are 2 applications that are used to work with templates and stubs.

-The Editor application used to create and modify templates.
+The Editor application is used to create and modify templates.

 The Inbox application is used to create and work with stubs.